-Each term we also have a focus text and through the strategy of 'Talk for Writing' (See reading policy for more information), the children learn to retell the stories, learn about their structure and learn to act the story out.
+For every topic and 'question of discovery', we choose a focus text and through the strategy of 'Talk for Writing' (See reading policy for more information), the children learn to act out and retell exciting stories.
 Once the children know the story well, we innovate the story and change it using the children's exciting ideas.

 For more information go to:

 "If children know eight nursery rhymes by heart by the time they are four years old they are usually among the best readers by the time they're eight" - Mem Fox.

 We are passionate about giving the children a rich experience of different texts and language so we also teach the children how to retell exciting poetry.
 We follow The Poetry Basket by Helicopter Stories to do this.